marteinn/Madeinstockholm.se---Website/README.md

     `python manage.py s3 sync`

-This project also ships with a makefile that contains a couple of helper commands.
+This project also ships with a makefile that contains a couple of helper commands:

+- `make run_dev`
+- `make run`
+- `make sync`

 ## Contributing